Nexus-Cognitive/website/content/insights/cloud-considerations.md

 ---
 title: Cloud Considerations
 description: Plan for the Right Cloud-Services Vendor
+cover: cloud-considerations
+publish: 2021-08-09T12:00:00.000Z
+feature: false
 authors:
   - anu-jain
-publish: 2021-08-09T12:00:00Z
 categories:
   - cloud
   - business-strategy
-cover: cloud-considerations
-feature: false
+section: technology
 ---

 I frequently have discussions with colleagues and clients about the